Aurora—Oak Ridges—Richmond Hill (federal electoral district)

 Aurora—Oak Ridges—Richmond Hill is a federal electoral district in Ontario, Canada.
-It has been represented by Leah Taylor Roy, a Liberal, since 2021.
+It has been represented by Costas Menegakis, a Conservative, since 2025.

 It encompasses a portion of Ontario previously included in the electoral districts of Newmarket—Aurora, Oak Ridges—Markham, and Richmond Hill.

 Aurora—Oak Ridges—Richmond Hill was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
 It came into effect upon the dropping of the writs for the 2015 federal election.